DavidReque/Indexify/README.md

-# Public News & Document Search
+# Search Engine

-This project aims to build an efficient search system for public news and academic articles.
+This project aims to build an efficient search system.